Academic Advising Resources

 Database of Approved CoursesEvery program approved by Global Fairfield has a program brochure page that provides an overview of the program.
 Global Fairfield has created a robust academic section on each brochure page which outlines the academic requirements and expectations of each program.
 One of the resources under the academic section of each brochure page is a Database of Approved Courses.
 This database is a list of all courses approved by Fairfield University department chairs by location which students must select from.
 To better understand the Database of Approved Courses, please see a video resource here.

-Students are expected to enroll in a minimum of 15 credits at an appropriate level of instruction for at least 4 days per week, and should typically enroll in 2 Core courses; 2 major or minor courses, and 1 Elective course for each term abroad.
+Global Study PlanDuring semester programs abroad, students are expected to enroll in no less than 15 credits at an appropriate level of instruction for at least 4 days per week.
+According to University policy, students are expected to enroll in 1-2 Core courses; 1-2 Major or Minor courses, and 1-2 Elective course for each term abroad.

 Please see the Global Study Plan here: Global Study Plan

-Academic AdvisingStudents who need guidance identifying their remaining degree requirements or need assistance with academic planning are encouraged to contact their Academic Advisors.
+Academic AdvisingStudents who need guidance identifying their remaining degree requirements or need assistance with academic planning are encouraged to include this discussion when meeting with their Academic Advisor for Spring registration.
 In preparation for that meeting, below are a few items to consider.